 As we entered, we saw two security people.
 Then, we were greeted by an official greeter at the front desk.
 To our right was the coat check with an attendant.
 There were three people at a desk to sign you up for their player’s club card.

 We needed to walk through the main casino to get to the front desk of the hotel where we would register for our RV site.
 We encountered floor personnel, cocktail waitresses, slot technicians, black jack dealers, pit bosses, people serving soft drinks, and more security people.
 There were three people at the registration desk at the hotel.
 We noticed bellboys and maids working the background.

 It was like this everywhere we went on the property.
-Among the customers were people doing their jobs to serve the customers, and maintain and service the facility.
-These people were regular people, not the fancy, glamorous, Las Vegas-type people.
+Amongst the customers were people doing their jobs to serve the customers, and maintain and service the facility.
+These people were regular people, not the fancy, glamorous, Las Vegas-stereotype people.